Andrew Vaughn Preview, Player Props: White Sox vs. Royals

-Andrew Vaughn -- with a slugging percentage of .595 in his past 10 games, including three home runs -- will be in action for the Chicago White Sox against the Kansas City Royals, with Brady Singer on the hill, on September 11 at 7:40 PM ET.
+The Chicago White Sox, including Andrew Vaughn and his .595 slugging percentage over his past 10 games, battle starting pitcher Brady Singer and the Kansas City Royals at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Tigers.
+He had a hitless performance in his most recent game (0-for-1) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Royals